 Intern background needed: Psychology or related social science

-Course: Spring 2019: Cognitive Psychology.
-Others might include: Intro Psych, Abnormal Psych, Human Sexuality, Developmental Psych (online only)
+Courses may include: Cognitive Psychology, Intro Psych, Abnormal Psych, Human Sexuality, Developmental Psych (online only)

 Potential Guest Teaching Topics/Units: Instructor is open to structuring the course so that the topic falls within the desired timeframe of weeks 6-10 and matches the intern’s interests.
 Ideas might include: Autism, Suicide, Schizophrenia, Diagnosis/Assessment (for Abnormal Psych), Sexual Abuse, Sexual Orientation, or Gender (for Human Sexuality), Language (for Cognitive), Human Development, Research Methods, or Personality Psych (for Intro).